-The Agriculture & Natural Resource Center of Excellence (ANR) is one of 11 Centers of Excellence in Washington State that link business, industry, labor, government, and the state’s educational systems to create highly skilled and readily available workforce critical to the success of the state’s economy.
+The Agriculture & Natural Resource Center of Excellence (ANR) is one of 11 Centers of Excellence in Washington State that link business, industry, labor, government, and the state’s educational systems to create a highly skilled and readily available workforce critical to the success of the state’s economy.

 Director Lindsey Williams

 Lindsey earned her B.S. in Forestry at Washington State University, and while doing so, worked for the USDA-ARS in Grain Legume Genetics research, which gave her an unexpected, but welcome, love of agriculture.
 She graduated from AgForestry Class 40, after two years representing ANR statewide while focusing on agricultural leadership with classmates from a wide variety of agriculture and natural resource backgrounds, and now serves as the Program Manager for Class 43 while AgForestry completes a long-term strategic planning process.
 Lindsey also holds Executive Certificates from Cornell University in Diversity and Inclusion, Marketing Strategy, and Project Leadership.

 To contact Lindsey: 509.527.4635 or [email protected]